Category

 Table of Contents

-The 2026 workflow for building a story bible has seven steps: lock the premise and theme, build the lead character with AI scaffolding, define the world rules, map plot threads, establish tone and voice, build the 'Bible Forbids' list, and pressure-test the bible.
-Each step has an AI prompt pattern that works and a structural decision the writer (not the AI) must make.
-AI does not write the bible; the writer writes the bible.
-AI accelerates two specific steps: scaffolding character profiles and stress-testing structural choices.
-The full first-draft bible takes about a week of focused work for a simple show and a month for a complex franchise.
+Build a story bible in seven steps: lock the premise and theme, build the lead character with AI scaffolding, define world rules, map plot threads, set tone and voice, write the 'Bible Forbids' list, and pressure-test it.
+A first-draft bible takes about a week for a simple show, a month for a franchise.

 The 2026 workflow for building a story bible has seven steps: lock the premise and theme, build the lead character with AI scaffolding, define the world rules, map plot threads, establish tone and voice, build the "Bible Forbids" list, and pressure-test the bible.
 Each step has an AI prompt pattern that works and a structural decision the writer (not the AI) must make.
 The full first-draft bible takes about a week of focused work for a simple show and a month for a complex franchise.

 I have built story bibles for documentary projects and consulted on serialized YouTube channels.
 The pattern that has held: the bible's value lives in the writer's revisions, not the AI's first draft.
-AI gets you to a starting place fast.
-The writer turns the starting place into a working bible.
+AI gets you to a starting place fast; the writer turns that starting place into a working bible.

 For the definitional pillar, see What is a Story Bible?
 The Complete Guide for Writers and Showrunners.
 For the related pre-script document, see What is a Beat Sheet?.